-- 1.1 The Council is the freehold owner of the Site, which includes a Pavilion, Play Area, Tennis Courts, Former Bowling Green and Football and Cricket pitches, which for the purposes of this report, is shown outlined red as per the attached plan at Appendix One and is the extent of the Site to be leased. - 1.2 A Community Asset Transfer (CAT) would lead to localised ownership and management of a public asset which would lead to an enhancement of the area and would promote the Site for increased use by the local community and residents. - 1.3 The Council has an agreed CAT approach to consider proposals where certain organisations and groups demonstrate they contribute significant social, economic or environmental benefits to the community benefits which can be taken in lieu of the monetary value being proposed in rent.
-The CAT approach allows proposals to be considered through an agreed governance process, including in principle support at key milestones, resulting in formal Cabinet approval. - 1.4 The proposal, by way of a detailed Business Case, has been received from the Group and was considered by Panel members at a CAT meeting and recommended to decision makers for in principle support. - 1.5 When considering proposals such as these, the Council must demonstrate the social return on investment reflects, as a minimum, the loss of any potential
+- 1.1 The Council is the freehold owner of the Site, which includes a Community Centre, which for the purposes of this report, is shown outlined red as per the attached plan at Appendix One and is the extent of the Site to be leased. - 1.2 The current tenant, a Charitable Company, has been occupying the Site by way of a 15-year lease which ended at midnight on the 24th October 2021.
+The lease includes the right for renewal, therefore, is currently holding over. - 1.3 Using the approach to Community Asset Transfers (CAT) renewing the lease would result in the continued localised ownership and management of a public asset, supporting the local area in the use of the Site by the local community and residents. - 1.4 The Council has an agreed CAT approach to consider proposals where certain organisations and groups demonstrate they contribute significant social, economic or environmental benefits to the community benefits which can be taken in lieu of the monetary value being proposed in rent.
+The CAT approach allows proposals to be considered through an agreed governance process, including in principle support at key milestones, resulting in formal Cabinet approval. - 1.5 The proposal, by way of a detailed Business Case, has been received from the Group and was considered by Panel members at a CAT meeting and

-- rent, and reasons that a rent element could impact negatively on the sustainability which may result in the management of a site becoming unsustainable. - 1.6 The Council has been satisfied that the proposal to approve a 'less than best' transaction is based on sufficient social and economic benefit, which is stated as part of the submitted Business Case.
-The Business Case received far outweighs the monetary value that could be requested in rent and supports wider community benefits which are a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'. - 1.7 The proposal to set the level of rent at a peppercorn would ensure the use and management of the Site remains sustainable, with the monetary value being realised through social benefit.
-The obligations for repair and maintenance of all aspects of the Site will be that of the Group, as would all future investment opportunities. - 1.8 The Council must consider the strategic reasons in holding assets that are unable to be resourced fully to meet full operational use.
-The proposed lease will see the Site being further utilised by the Community.
-The football pitches are included in the Borough's Playing Pitch Strategy (PPS) and therefore will be protected for continued use to be hired at rate that would be accessible to the Community. - 1.9 Ward Councillors will be engaged as part of the disposal process.
+- recommended to decision makers for in principle support. - 1.6 When considering proposals such as these, the Council must demonstrate the social return on investment reflects, as a minimum, the loss of any potential rent, and reasons that a rent element could impact negatively on the sustainability which may result in the management of a site becoming unsustainable. - 1.7 The Council has been satisfied that the proposal to approve a 'less than best' transaction is based on sufficient environmental, economic and social benefit, which is stated as part of the submitted Business Case.
+The Business Case received far outweighs the monetary value that could be requested in rent and supports wider community benefits which are a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'. - 1.8 The proposal to set the level of rent at a peppercorn would ensure the use and management of the Site remains sustainable, with the monetary value being realised through social benefit.
+The obligations for repair and maintenance of all aspects of the Site will be that of the Group, as would all future investment opportunities. - 1.9 The Council must consider the strategic reasons in holding assets that are unable to be resourced fully to meet full operational use.
+The proposed lease renewal will see the Site being further utilised by the Community. - 1.10 Ward Councillors will be engaged as part of the disposal process.